Business Liability Insurance

 Bribery- The use of payments or favors to obtain some right or benefit to which the briber has no legal right

-Several countries around the world limit the amount of country that can leave the country.
-China for example limits their citizens to $50,000 USD in transfers outside the country per year.
+Several countries around the world limit the number of people that can leave the country.
+China, for example, limits their citizens to $50,000 USD in transfers outside the country per year.
 Many wealthy Chinese were getting their money out of China, damaging the Chinese economy.
 Evidence of this can be seen in cities like Vancouver, Canada.

-Transfer risk is the danger of having one’s ability to transfer profits in and out of the country due to governmental rules and regulations.
+Transfer risk is the danger of having one’s ability to transfer profits in and out of the country due to government rules and regulations.

-Operating risk is when there is danger of interference by governments or other groups in one’s corporation operating in the foreign country.
+Operating risk is when there is in danger of interference by governments or other groups in one’s corporation operating in a foreign country.